Bunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 Pain from Morton neuroma can be reduced by massaging the affected area.
 Roomier shoes (box-toed shoes), pads of various sorts, and cortisone injections in the painful area are also helpful.

 If these treatments are not effective, surgery may be an option.
 Surgical techniques involve removing a portion of the nerve or tissue surrounding the nerve.
-Occasionally, the nerve tissue may re-grow and form another neuroma.
+Occasionally, the tissue surrounding the nerve may re-grow and form another neuroma.

 Treatment for Sesamoiditis